 The other side

-Also taking part in the meeting was SEC Commissioner Robert Jackson, who took issue with the proposals, arguing that they “would limit public-company investors’ ability to hold corporate insiders accountable.”
-While Jackson said there was a need for an update, he maintained that the proposals as currently written would shield “CEOs from accountability to investors.”
+Also taking part in the meeting was SEC Commissioner Robert Jackson, who took issue with the proposals, arguing they “would limit public-company investors’ ability to hold corporate insiders accountable.”
+While Jackson said there was a need for an update, he maintained the proposals as currently written would shield “CEOs from accountability to investors.”

 Jackson gave an example of a proxy advisor trying to determine how to give advice to shareholders when the proxy fight stems from poor performance.
-He said that there is little cost under today’s rules for recommending that investors support management, but under the current proposals firms would have to give a detailed analysis to management incorporating staff objections that could put the firm in the path of a lawsuit for its “methodology.”
+He said there is little cost under today’s rules for recommending investors support management, but under the current proposals firms would have to give a detailed analysis to management incorporating staff objections that could put the firm in the path of a lawsuit for its “methodology.”

 “Taxing anti-management advice in this way makes it easier for insiders to run public companies in a way that favors their own private interests over those of ordinary investors,” Jackson said.

 “Holding executives accountable for the way they run America’s corporations is difficult and expensive, and investors lack the time and money to do it,” Jackson added.
 “That’s why investors use proxy advisors, who make recommendations about how shareholders should vote.
 Today’s proposal imposes a tax on firms who recommend that shareholders vote in a way that executives don’t like,” he said.

 Roisman also spoke about the Commission’s plan to update Resubmission Thresholds under Exchange Act Rule 14a-8, which provides shareholders with an opportunity to place certain proposals in a company’s proxy materials for a vote at an annual or special meeting of shareholders.